Demographics of South Korea: Ethnic groups

 South Korea is a largely ethnically homogeneous country with an absolute majority of the Korean ethnicity from estimates but the country itself doesn't collect ethnic or racial data formally.
 However, with its emergence as an economic powerhouse, demand for foreign immigrants increased and in 2007 the number of foreign citizen residents in South Korea passed the one million mark for the first time in history, and the number reached 2 million in 2016.
 Of those, 1,016,000 came from China, with more than half of them being ethnic Koreans of Chinese citizenship.
 The next largest group was from Vietnam with 149,000 residents.
 The third largest group was from the United States with 117,000 residents, excluding the American troops stationed in the country.
 Thailand, Philippines, Kazakhstan and other countries followed.
 Many of the foreign residents from China and the former Soviet Union, including Russia and Kazakhstan, are ethnic Koreans (see Koreans in China, Koryo-saram).
-The number of foreign residents in the country last month set a record-high 2.73 million, comprising 5.3% of the national population of 51,164,582.
+There are 2,783,247 foreign residents in South Korea as of December 2025, 5.44% of the total population.